Business Planning Considerations: Assess Strengths and Weaknesses

 Financial condition: The financial health of your business

 Not all capabilities are equally important to every business.
 For example, a state-of-the-art distribution and delivery system may be essential to the success of one firm but not particularly important to another.
-Research and Development may be crucial for a computer manufacturer, but of little impact to a massage business.
+R&D may be crucial for a computer manufacturer, but of little impact to a massage business.
 And, to a one-person business, management capabilities — at least as they apply to staffing issues — may be largely irrelevant.

 Don’t jump to conclusions, however.
 Chances are good that, in some way, shape, or form, each of the key capabilities contributes in some way to your company’s ability to compete and succeed.
-You just may need to be a bit flexible in the way you think about how each category impacts your company.